mishasculpt/Files/README.md

 Click on the .zip file to download to your computer.

-Setup Instructions for American Sign Language file
+Setup Instructions for American Sign Language file:

 Download the zip file, unzip and load into Blender